-Abstract: Traditional resistance training utilizes static implements (dumbbells/barbells) with a fixed center of mass.
+Abstract: Traditional resistance training utilizes static implements with a fixed center of mass.

-Sandbag ballistics introduce “Dynamic Load Instability,” forcing the athlete to stabilize a shifting center of gravity during the concentric and eccentric phases.
+Sandbag ballistics introduce “Dynamic Load Instability,” forcing the athlete to stabilize a shifting center of gravity during exertion.

-This audit analyzes the mechanical advantage of translational strength and the structural requirements for home-based sandbag implementation.
+This audit analyzes the mechanical advantage of translational strength and the structural requirements for home-based training.

 1.0 The Physics of Shifting Mass

-This “Functional Friction” increases motor unit recruitment in the core and grip, which is often bypassed in machine-based training.
+This “Functional Friction” increases motor unit recruitment in the core and grip, ensuring total-body kinetic activation.

 2.0 Operational Movement Protocols

-The Farmers Carry and Sandbag Hold test the structural integrity of the kinetic chain under sustained isometric tension.
+The Bear Hug Squat and Farmers Carry test the structural integrity of the kinetic chain under sustained isometric tension.

-Our engineering team has benchmarked the top-performing sandbags for home-use structural yield.
+Our team has benchmarked the top-performing sandbags for material durability and filler integrity.

 |---|---|---|